evhub/coconut/HELP.md

 ### Installation

 At its very core, Coconut is a compiler that turns Coconut code into Python code.
 That means that anywhere where you can use a Python script, you can also use a compiled Coconut script.
-To access that core compiler, Coconut comes with a command-line utility, which can:
+To access that core compiler, Coconut comes with a command-line utility, which can
-- compile single Coconut files or entire Coconut projects
+- compile single Coconut files or entire Coconut projects,
-- interpret Coconut code on-the-fly
+- interpret Coconut code on-the-fly, and
-- hook into existing Python applications like IPython / Jupyter
+- hook into existing Python applications like IPython / Jupyter.

 Installing Coconut, including all the features above, is drop-dead simple.
 Just

 1. install [Python](https://www.python.org/downloads/),
 2. open a command-line prompt,
 3. and enter: